cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Both `barman-cloud-wal-restore` and `barman-cloud-backup` are distributed in the application container image under GNU GPL 3 terms.

-Object store backups are taken meanwhile PostgreSQL is up and running (hot backups).
+Object store backups are taken while PostgreSQL is up and running (hot backups).
 Volume Snapshots backups are for now taking after PostgreSQL have been shut down (cold backups).
 This limitation will be lifted in the future when support for online Volume Snapshot backups will be introduced.